phanrahan/magmathon/README.md

 You should also identify a small project that you would like to try to implement.

-The next hackathon will be held on Wednesday, August 22nd at Facebook.
+The next hackathon will be held on Wednesday, March 4th at Stanford.
+Please contact @leonardt if you're interested in attending.

 # Schedule